Pinguinrakete/kanmind_backend/README.md

 ## 3. Install dependencies
 pip install -r requirements.txt

-# 4. Clone the repository for frontend:
+## 4. Clone the repository for frontend:
 git clone https://github.com/Pinguinrakete/kanmind_frontend.git

-Authentication
+# Authentication
 The API uses token-based authentication (TokenAuthentication).
-Each API request must include a valid token in the HTTP header: http
+Each API request must include a valid token in the HTTP header:

 	Authorization: Token <your-token>

 Only authenticated users with a valid token are granted access to the protected endpoints.
 # API Endpoints Documentations
 ## Authentication